cicsdev/cics-java-jcics-samples/README.md

 performing all of the codepage conversion manually.
 This avoids the pre-req of CICS TS V5.1, but is slightly more work to code in Java.
 * TDQExample3 - A more complex example that writes structured records to a TDQ and then reads them back.

+### Project com.ibm.cicsdev.terminal

+* TerminalExample1 - A simple class to demonstrate receiving arguments from a terminal in a JCICS environment.

 ### Project com.ibm.cicsdev.tsq